(Updated on June 13, 2022)

 You should get a voltage reading somewhere in the vicinity of 12.4 and 12.7 volts.
 If the reading is lower than 12.2 volts, you may have a battery that needs replacing.

 #4 – Bad Alternator

 Alternators typically last about 5 to 7 years (roughly 80,000 to 120,000 miles) in a vehicle.
 As you know, the alternator is responsible for keeping the battery fully charged as you are driving the vehicle.
-But if you have a bad alternator, then it won’t be able to keep the battery charged.
+But whatever the cause of a bad alternator is, it won’t be able to keep the battery charged.